Frederick Cook: North Pole

-After the Mount Denali expedition, Cook returned to the Arctic in 1907.
+Cook returned to the Arctic in 1907.
 He planned to attempt to reach the North Pole, although he did not announce his intention until August 1907, when he was already in the Arctic.
 He left Annoatok, a small settlement in the north of Greenland, in February 1908.
 Cook claimed that he reached the pole on April 21, 1908, after traveling north from Axel Heiberg Island, taking with him only two Inuit men, Ahpellah and Etukishook.
 On the journey south, he claimed to have been cut off from his intended route to Annoatok by open water.
 Living off local game, his party was forced to push south to Jones Sound, spending the open water season and part of the winter on Devon Island.
 From there they traveled north, eventually crossing Nares Strait to Annoatok on the Greenland side in the spring of 1909.
 They said they almost died of starvation during the journey.

 Cook and his two companions were gone from Annoatok for 14 months, and their whereabouts in that period is a matter of intense controversy.
 In the view of Canadian historian Pierre Berton (Berton, 2001), Cook's story of his trek around the Arctic islands is probably legitimate.
 Other writers have relied on later accounts told by Cook's companions to investigators, who seemed to present another view.

 There are similarities between Ahpellah and Etukishook's sketched route of their journey south, and the route taken by the fictional shipwrecked explorers in Jules Verne's novel The Adventures of Captain Hatteras.
 For example, the route the two Inuit traced on a map goes over both the Pole of Cold and the wintering site of the fictional expedition.
 Both expeditions went to the same area of Jones Sound in hopes of finding a whaling ship to take them to civilization.

 Cook's claim was initially widely believed, but it was disputed by Cook's rival polar explorer Robert Peary, who claimed to have reached the North Pole in April 1909.
 Cook initially congratulated Peary for his achievement, but Peary and his supporters launched a campaign to discredit Cook.
 They enlisted the aid of socially prominent people outside the field of science, such as football coach Fielding H. Yost (as related in Fred Russell's 1943 book, I'll Go Quietly).